 One of the things that scientists are looking into is related to the compounds present in turmeric.
 These compounds are called curcuminoids, which include curcumin, demethoxycurcumin, and bisdemethoxycurcmin.

 The most important of these compounds is curcumin, the main active ingredient in turmeric that has both antioxidant and anti-inflammatory effects.
+But turmeric also contain other well-known substances such as berberine which can be supplemented individually.

 The health benefits of tumeric are the results of curcumin controlling cell signaling pathways or molecules such as pro-inflammatory cytokines, apoptotic proteins, prostaglandin, adhesion molecules, and phosphorylase kinase.